mdahirel/mdahirel/README.md

 I'm Maxime Dahirel (he/they)!

-I am an evolutionary ecologist, interested in:
+I am a quantitative ecologist, with expertise in:
-- 🗺️ *animal dispersal*, i.e. animals moving to reproduce away from their birth or previous reproduction sites: How, which individuals, why?
+- **behavioural ecology**, especially animal movement and dispersal
-- 🏙️ *urban ecology and evolution*: How organisms manage to persist in cities (or not)?
-How much do they have to change to do so?
-Can we predict it?
-What is the role of urban history and planning?
+- **urban ecology and evolution** and biodiversity in cities more generally

-I use lab experiments, field surveys, data science tools and the occasional simulation to answer these questions.
+I work using a mix of (in no particular order) lab experiments, field surveys, data science tools and the occasional simulation.

-I generally study land snails 🐌, but I've been involved in projects studying spiders 🕸️🕷️, mites, insects 🪰, plants 🍀... and snail parasites.
+I have mostly been working with land snails 🐌, but I've been involved in projects studying spiders 🕸️🕷️, mites, insects 🪰, plants 🍀...

-Until recently I was a Marie Skłodowska-Curie Fellow at Ghent University, in the Terrestrial Ecology unit (https://www.ecology.ugent.be/terec/), and I am currently looking for a job.
+Until recently I was a Marie Skłodowska-Curie Fellow at Ghent University, in the Terrestrial Ecology unit (https://www.ecology.ugent.be/terec/).

 You can find more information about my research (including a more or less up-to-date CV) at https://mdahirel.github.io/